 - The systems providing this service are hosted in multiple data centres split between the main University campus and an offsite location

 University IT staff

 System maintenance will usually be scheduled for the normal maintenance period, which is Tuesdays 06:00-09:00.
 In general, routine maintenance will not impact service delivery as virtual servers will be migrated off the host to be maintained.

 Installation of operating system patches will (in general) be done automatically out of peak hours.
 This may entail a short outage for system restart.
-If a higher level of service is required this can be masked by higher level HA systems (load-balancing etc).
+If a higher level of service is required this can be masked by higher-level HA systems (load-balancing etc).

-Operational requirements may occasionally require complete shutdown of all or part of the University’s data centre estate.
-This will have a direct impact on availability of physical servers.
+Operational requirements may occasionally require a complete shutdown of all or part of the University’s data centre estate.
+This will have a direct impact on the availability of physical servers.
 Any such outages will be advertised at least two weeks ahead and negotiated to minimise disruption to customers.